fbngrm/time-tracker/README.md

 The provided timestamps and timezones are used to get the start and stop times in the provided locations.
 The time record is stored in the datastore which returns the records ID.
-A JSON representation of record is with the generated ID and formatted times and duration is returned.
+A JSON representation of record with the generated ID and formatted times and duration is returned.

 ---